2 min to complete

-For data to be successfully written or read back to the client, a sufficient number of nodes need to agree on the correct state of the data.
-Note that while you can set consistency levels for the cluster overall, Scylla allows each operation (each read or write) to have its own consistency level, a feature known as tunable consistency.
+For data to be successfully written or read back to the client, a sufficient number of nodes need to agree on the data’s correct state.
+Note that while you can set consistency levels for all operations (on the client-side), Scylla allows each operation (each read or write) to have its own consistency level, a feature known as tunable consistency.

-- CL of 1: Wait for response from one replica node
+- CL of 1: Wait for a response from one replica node

-- CL of ALL: Wait for response from all replica nodes
+- CL of ALL: Wait for a response from all replica nodes

-- CL LOCAL_QUORUM: Wait for floor((#dc_replicas/2)+1), meaning that if a DC has 3 nodes replica in the cluster the application will wait for response from 2 replica nodes
+- CL LOCAL_QUORUM: Wait for floor((#dc_replicas/2)+1), meaning that if a DC has 3 nodes replica in the cluster, the application will wait for a response from 2 replica nodes

 - CL EACH_QUORUM: For multi DC, each DC must have a LOCAL_QUORUM.
 This is unsupported for reads.

 - CL ALL: All replica nodes must respond.
 Provides the highest consistency but lowest availability.

 Because data may have changed on a coordinator node, but it may not have yet been recorded and stored on all the required replicas, a Scylla cluster offers eventual consistency.
 With eventual consistency, all of the replica nodes will eventually arrive at the same data state; operations may continue updating the database in the meantime.